KirilGeorgiev247/Design-patterns/Behavioral/Observer/README.md

 *pros*

-+ the subject doesn't need to know details about the observers.
-This allows for easy modification and addition of observers without changing the subject
++ the observable doesn't need to know details about the observers.
+This allows for easy modification and addition of observers without changing the observable

 + dynamically add or remove observers without altering the subject's code

-+ observers are notified immediately about any changes in the subject, allowing for real-time response
++ observers are notified immediately about any changes in the subject, allowing for real - time response

 *cons*

-+ keeping a list of observers for each subject can increase memory usage, especially with a large number of observers
++ keeping a list of observers for each observable can increase memory usage, especially with a large number of observers

 ***